pyepics/pyepics/doc/overview.rst

 Motivation: Why another Python-Epics Interface?
 ================================================

-First, Py-Epics3 is intended as an improvement over EpicsCA 2.1, and should replace that older Epics-Python interface.
-That version has performance issues, especially when connecting to a large number of PVs, is not thread-aware, and has become difficult to maintain for Windows and Linux.
+Py-Epics3 is intended as an improvement over EpicsCA 2.1, and should replace that older Epics-Python interface.
+That version had performance issues, especially when connecting to a large number of PVs, is not thread-aware, and has become difficult to maintain for Windows and Linux.

-Second, there are a few other Python modules exposing Epics Channel Access available, and having a better and more complete low-level interface to the CA library may allow a more common interface to be used.
-This desire to come to a more universally-acceptable Python-Epics interface has definitely influenced the goals for this module, which include:
+There are a few other Python modules exposing Epics Channel Access available.
+Most of these have a interface to the CA library that was both closer to the C library and lower-level than EpicsCA.
+Most of these interfaces use specialized C-Python 'wrapper' code to provide the interface.

+Because of this, an additional motivation for this package was to allow a more common interface to be used that built higher-level objects (as EpicsCA had) on top of a complete lower-level interface.
+The desire to come to a more universally-acceptable Python-Epics interface has definitely influenced the goals for this module, which include: